Dimterion/How-to-set-up-react-router/README.md

 # How to set up React Router

-A simple Create React App page that stores [this article](https://medium.com/@dimterion/setting-up-react-router-for-a-react-project-3519589dd0fb) from Medium.
+A simple Create React App with routing that stores [this article](https://medium.com/@dimterion/setting-up-react-router-for-a-react-project-3519589dd0fb) from Medium.

 ## Made with